directus/directus/docs/reference/command-line-interface.md

 npx directus init
 ```

-Will install the required database driver, and create a new `.env` file based on your inputted values.
+Will install the required database driver, and create a `.env` file based on the inputted values.

 ## Bootstrap a Project